Black-body radiation: Additional explanations

-Notice that there are two factors responsible for the shape of the graph.
-Firstly, longer wavelengths have a larger number of modes associated with them.
-Secondly, shorter wavelengths have more energy associated per mode.
-The two factors combined give the characteristic maximum wavelength.
+Notice that there are two factors responsible for the shape of the graph, which can be seen as working opposite to one another.
+Firstly, shorter wavelengths have a larger number of modes associated with them.
+This accounts for the increase in spectral radiance as one moves from the longest wavelengths towards the peak at relatively shorter wavelengths.
+Secondly, though, at shorter wavelengths more energy is needed to reach the threshold level to occupy each mode: the more energy needed to excite the mode, the lower the probability that this mode will be occupied.
+As the wavelength decreases, the probability of exciting the mode becomes exceedingly small, leading to fewer of these modes being occupied: this accounts for the decrease in spectral radiance at very short wavelengths, left of the peak.
+Combined, they give the characteristic graph.

-Calculating the black-body curve was a major challenge in theoretical physics during the late nineteenth century.
-The problem was solved in 1901 by Max Planck in the formalism now known as Planck's law of black-body radiation.
+Calculating the blackbody curve was a major challenge in theoretical physics during the late nineteenth century.
+The problem was solved in 1901 by Max Planck in the formalism now known as Planck's law of blackbody radiation.
 By making changes to Wien's radiation law (not to be confused with Wien's displacement law) consistent with thermodynamics and electromagnetism, he found a mathematical expression fitting the experimental data satisfactorily.
 Planck had to assume that the energy of the oscillators in the cavity was quantized, which is to say that it existed in integer multiples of some quantity.
 Einstein built on this idea and proposed the quantization of electromagnetic radiation itself in 1905 to explain the photoelectric effect.
 These theoretical advances eventually resulted in the superseding of classical electromagnetism by quantum electrodynamics.
-These quanta were called photons and the black-body cavity was thought of as containing a gas of photons.
+These quanta were called photons and the blackbody cavity was thought of as containing a gas of photons.
 In addition, it led to the development of quantum probability distributions, called Fermi–Dirac statistics and Bose–Einstein statistics, each applicable to a different class of particles, fermions and bosons.

 The wavelength at which the radiation is strongest is given by Wien's displacement law, and the overall power emitted per unit area is given by the Stefan–Boltzmann law.
 So, as temperature increases, the glow color changes from red to yellow to white to blue.
-Even as the peak wavelength moves into the ultra-violet, enough radiation continues to be emitted in the blue wavelengths that the body will continue to appear blue.
+As the peak wavelength moves into the ultra-violet and further on, a tail of the spectrum will remain in the visible range and even will increase its intensity, appearing blue.
 It will never become invisible—indeed, the radiation of visible light increases monotonically with temperature.

-The Stefan–Boltzmann law also says that the total radiant heat energy emitted from a surface is proportional to the fourth power of its absolute temperature.
+The Stefan–Boltzmann law says that the total radiant heat power emitted from a surface of a black body is proportional to the fourth power of its absolute temperature.
 The law was formulated by Josef Stefan in 1879 and later derived by Ludwig Boltzmann.
-The formula E = σT^{4} is given, where E is the radiant heat emitted from a unit of area per unit time, T is the absolute temperature, and σ = 5.670367×10^-8 W·m^{−2}⋅K^{−4} is the Stefan–Boltzmann constant.
+The formula E = σT^{4} is given, where E is the radiant heat emitted from a unit of area per unit time (power emitted from a unit area), T is the absolute temperature, and σ = 5.670367×10^-8 W·m^{−2}⋅K^{−4} is the Stefan–Boltzmann constant.